 The health and safety of our students is our number one priority at all times.
 Our teachers are trained in Wilderness First Aid and/or Pediatric CPR, carry cell phones and first aid kits, and our teachers keep a close eye on students at all times.
 If there is an accident of any kind, a full report will be taken and caregivers will be notified at the end of the day, if not sooner.

 Generally, children who have experience playing outside injure themselves much less frequently than children who don’t.
 This is because they are given the space and time to practice real-life risk assessment, gain essential gross motor skills, and understand their physical limits.
 These are skills that, when developed early in life, can help foster a lifetime of self-awareness and safety in the outdoors!

 WHERE WILL MY CHILD GO TO THE BATHROOM?

 We will have a small, private, portable toilet location for children to use.
 Our teachers are happy to help children learn to use this system.
 All Wildwood Forest School students must be potty trained for all programs.

 WHAT IS YOUR REFUND POLICY FOR SUMMER SESSIONS AND CAMPS?

 Our refund policy for prepaid Summer Session or special event days/camps is that all sales are final.
-However, we will issue a refund if Wildwood has to cancel an event due to unforeseen circumstances.
+We will, however, issue a refund if Wildwood has to cancel an event due to weather/unforeseen circumstances.